 COVID claimed both Dave Fiebiger and his significant other, Joan, in February 2022.
 "We both worked on many projects – the pancake grill, the club house, landscaping, trees, the gazebo, going to pick up things like wood, doors, trees, etc.," member Al Kupferschmidt recalled in the Spring 2022 issue of The Beacon.
 "Dave worked on old radios.
 He loved to make wire harnesses for your panels on our planes.
 He had a hangar that was like 'Aircraft Spruce' supply; if you needed a nut, bolt, washer, O-ring, he had it.
 He loved going to 3M's Outlet Surplus sales and going through all the old equipment.
 He would find something and bid cheap and would get it and drag it back to his man-cave and make it work like new.
 Dave stopped flying years ago but his love for the airport and us flying pilots never stopped."

 Meanwhile, without pancake breakfasts and fly-ins because of the pandemic, the finances of the chapter took a hit and members rallied in 2022 to balance the budget.
-As COVID eased and things opened up, and with the skill of president Leif Erickson and treasurer Tom Gibbons, the chapter is bouncing back quickly and expects to hold its first public fundraiser -- a corn feed -- in August 2023.
+As COVID eased and things opened up, and with the skill of president Leif Erickson and treasurer Tom Gibbons, the chapter is bouncing back quickly and expected to hold its first public fundraiser -- a corn feed -- in August 2023.
+But days before, the chairperson came down with an illness and few volunteers stepped forward to help.

 "I think EAA 54 Chapter has a good future ahead," Bergstrom observed.
 "The new Lake Elmo runways and hangars will bring new pilots and potential members to the Chapter. "